Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/GPIO/Class DHT.rst

 temperature: The temperature value in selscted scale percentHumidity: humidity value in percentage.

-isFahrenheit: choose temperature vale in Farenheit or Celsius.
+isFahrenheit: choose temperature vale in Fahrenheit or Celsius.
 Default value is True.

 - True (in Fahrenheit)